aastroza/aastroza.github.io/docs/genai/introduccion.md

-!!! warning
+!!! warning "Work in Progress"

-    I am currently teaching this course as part of the ExploraTec program at Universidad del Desarrollo.
+    I'm currently teaching this course as part of the ExploraTec program at Universidad del Desarrollo.
 The material is being developed in spanish.